firatfolcay/arszilla.github.io/_posts/2019-07-01-htb-netmon.markdown

 [...]
 ```

-The scan tells us that there is `HTTP` on Port 80and `FTP` on Port 21 which we can login to it anonymously.
+The scan tells us that there is `HTTP` on Port 80 and `FTP` on Port 21 which we can login to it anonymously.

 ### User Flag
 Let's take a look at the `FTP` by logging in anonymously.